 Florida’s I-95 is ranked as one of America’s most deadly roads due to the high number of commercial truck accidents.
 From fender benders to major collisions, commercial vehicle accidents can be particularly expensive.
 Florida business owners who have company-owned vehicles can protect their business finances with a commercial vehicle policy.

-An independent agent in Florida can help you find competitively priced commercial vehicle insurance that is compliant with state and federal laws.
-Find an insurance agent near you to start comparing customized quotes.
+An independent agent in Florida can help you find competitively priced commercial auto insurance that is compliant with state and federal laws.
+Find an independent insurance agent near you to start comparing customized quotes.

 The Florida Department of Highway Safety and Motor Vehicles tracks vehicle accidents in the state.
 According to their reports:

 - There are approximately 400,000 vehicle accidents in Florida every year.

 - Approximately 1 out of 10 accidents in this state involve a commercial vehicle.

 - Commercial vehicle accidents are responsible for more than 10,000 cases of significant bodily injuries in FL per year.